 Types of Theme Park Accidents

-There are plenty of ways in which a visitor can be injured at an amusement park.
+There are plenty of ways a visitor can be injured at an amusement park.
 Some of the most common theme park accidents include:

 ➤ Ride malfunction